luhring/reach/README.md

 ![Image](.data/reach-demo.gif)

-Reach uses your AWS configuration to analyze the potential for network connectivity within your cloud environment.
+Reach uses your AWS configuration to analyze the potential for network connectivity between two EC2 instances in your AWS account.
 This means **you don't need to install Reach on any servers** — you just need access to the AWS API.

-The key features of Reach are:
+The key benefits of Reach are:

-- **Instant diagnosis:** Pinpoint missing links in a network path _in seconds_, not hours.
+- **Solve problems faster:** Find missing links in a network path in _seconds_, not hours.

+- **Don't compromise on security:** Tighten security without worrying about impacting any required network flows.

 - **Learn about your network:** Gain better insight into currently allowed network flows, and discover new consequences of your network design.

-- **Stay secure:** Tighten security without worrying about impacting any required network flows.

-- **Better pipelines:** Confirm network-level problems before running application integration or end-to-end tests by adding Reach to your CI/CD pipelines.
+- **Build better pipelines:** Discover network-level problems before running application integration or end-to-end tests by adding Reach to your CI/CD pipelines.

 ## Basic Usage